roseengineering/phasedarray_abcd/README.md

 # ABCD 2-port functions for phasing vertical antenna arrays.

-The examples are taken from Gehrke K2BT's "Vertical Phased Arrays" series in Ham Radio Magazine, May-July 1983, October 1983, December 1983.
+The examples are taken from Gehrke K2BT's "Vertical Phased Arrays" series in Ham Radio Magazine, May-July 1983, October 1983, December 1983, and from Capt.
+Paul Lee N6PL's "The Amateur Radio Vertical Antenna Handbook".

 The first group of functions calculate the ABCD matrix.
 The order of the components are entered in order from the